 "As I've worked with my chronic illness and as I've reframed my narrative, it makes me feel less isolated, less alone, part of society, part of the world.
 Even if I'm in pain, even if I'm still not feeling well, I can still be part of this larger fabric of the world and accept my limitations ...
 Psychedelics have helped with symptoms, helped heal some of my chronic illnesses and helped me step more deeply into relationships with others and with this whole ecosystem that we're part of and feel more in connection with the divine.
 There's a plan for my life.
 There's a reason I came in with the challenges ...
 But I've got ground that I can support others with now because I found this ground within myself ... psychedelic therapies can support us all to recognize that we are all connected ... can help us find ground and then therefore kind of be able to move from that ground.
 Even though I may still have symptoms, I may still not feel good some days.
 I still have pain, but I can still step into the world with all of myself and find a place that's meaningful for me and allows me to have joy."

 Not all participants described mutuality in terms of healing.
 Other participants spoke of a spiritual process that began with their own experience of taking psychedelics and is now enriched by facilitating psychedelic experiences for others.
 In another participant's words:

 "Personally, sitting with the medicine requires a deep commitment to my own spiritual development, and my own inner healing work.
 That has been, in some ways, amplified and, in some ways, really does come to the forefront to see and to be as clear as possible for others.
-To offer that service working within the structures within my life has been extremely important.
+To offer that service of working within the structures within my life has been extremely important.
 Encountering all my biases, healing my own stuff, and doing the inner work.
-The more I do that, the more clarity I have and the less of my own stuff I bring into the room with others ...
-To hold space for folks having mystical experiences, there's also been a change within me to access those states where the opening is stabilized between sessions.
-And a lot of my development leans into various spiritual lineages that are not necessarily using medicine work but are encouraging and are using ancient practices to establish those same openings but maybe access them in more of a stable day-to-day expanded way.
+The more I do that, the more clarity I have and the less of my own stuff pring into the room with others ...
+To hold space for folks having mystical experiences, there's also been a change within me to access those states where the o opening is stabilized between sessions.
+And a lot of my development into various spiritual lineages that are not necessarily using medianework but are encouraging and are using ancient practices to establish these same of openings but maybe access them in more of a stable day-to-day expanded way.
 So, twofold: it's been heavy-duty spiritual practice that has amplified it in my life and our work.
 I think it's two sides of the same coin."

-In addition to mutuality with their clients, participants also spoke to impactful experiences of mutuality with other members of clients' care teams.
+In addition to mutuality with their clients, participants also specifications impactful experiences of mutuality with other members of chemiss care private teams.
 For example:

-"Personal experience with medicine working in therapeutic and ceremonial contexts and how profoundly that has impacted me, my spirituality, my healing, my sense of connection in the world ...
+"Personal experience with medicine working in therapeutic and ceremonal contexts and how profoundly that has impacted me, my spirituality; my beat-one in a my sense of connection in the world.
+I mean relative to other works. ing, my sense of connection in the world ...
 I mean, relative to other work contexts, this team has felt like I have a real sense of kinship and that we are in alignment with the model in a more holistic approach.
-Yeah, and just how from my own experience and from what I hear of others how, potentially, not inevitably, but potentially supportive medicine work can be for not only healing, particularly healing around trauma, but spiritual growth and self-awareness of connection in the world."
+Yeah and just how from my own experience and from what I hear of others how, potentially, a not inevitably, but potentially supportive medicine work can be for only healing, particularly healing around trauma, but spiritual growth and selfawareness of connection in the world."